|Nutrition Facts (per serving)|

 This recipe for chocolate cream cheese truffles is made with just a handful of ingredients, but they have a deep, complex flavor thanks to the cream cheese.
 This is a great alternative if you want to make chocolate truffles, but don't have the heavy cream called for in most recipes.

 The recipe here produces plain chocolate truffles, but you can get creative and add additional flavoring extracts, citrus zest, nuts, dried fruit, or coconut to customize your truffles.
-You can also try dipping them in dark or white chocolate if you'd like.
+You can also try dipping them in dark or white chocolate if you would like.